thatstraw/ccna-notes/dynamic-routing/ospf.md

   In ospf all values less than 1 will be converted to 1
   - Therefore fast ethernet, Gigabit ethernet, 10Gig Ethernet etc. are equal and all have the same cost of 1 by default.
   - You can (and should) change the reference bandwidth with this command.
+ - loopback interfaces have a cost of 1
   ```
   R2(config-router)# auto-cost reference-bandwidth <mega-bits-per-second>
   ```